cap-js/cap-getting-started-tutorial/exercises/05_java_adding_data.md

 `cds watch` automatically bootstraps a database by default - unless told otherwise.
 It drastically speeds up turn-around times in local development and furthermore allows self-contained testing.
 <br/>

-Since we already have an SQLite in-memory database that was automatically created, let's now fill it with some test data.
+Since we already have an H2 in-memory database that was automatically created, let's now fill it with some test data.

 ### Adding Initial Data in `.csv` Files